wrs28/Kwant.jl/README.md

 The main difference thus far is that I use 1-base indexing instead of 0-base indexing, and the package name is capitalized in accordance with the Julia standard.

+To use the plotting routines that come with _kwant_, you must implicitly call `using PyPlot`.
+Then something like `plot(syst)` should plot the system.
+Dependeing on the environment and build, you may need to explicitly call `gcf()` to show the figure.

 Thus the first lines of the _kwant_ tutorial read
 ``` JULIA
 import kwant